Bolivian police end rebellion after pay deal reached

 “With this, the mutiny is over.
 The final accord, which was reviewed with all our members, is signed. ...
 Police services will return to normal,” said officer Esther Corzon, one of the representatives of the protesting police who signed the deal.

-Morales, who often blames social protests on political rivals, had accused the rebel police of trying to destabilize Bolivia.
+Morales, who often blames social protests on political rivals in Bolivia, had accused the rebel police of trying to destabilize Bolivia.
 He vowed to avoid a repeat of a police protest in 2003 that was quashed by the military, causing dozens of deaths.

-The respite did not last long, however.
-A group of indigenous activists marching toward La Paz for the past two months entered the city later on Wednesday, clashing briefly with anti-riot place.
+The respite may not last long.
+A group of indigenous activists marching toward La Paz for the past two months was due to enter the city later on Wednesday.

 They are protesting against a plan to build a road through the Amazon forest.
 The movement has lost some steam since a similar march took place last year, shaking Morales’ government and prompting him to halt the project.